-Earlier this year, the Department of Health and Human Services (DHHS) announced it plans and common policy approach to expanding public access to the results of scientific research funded by HHS agencies.
+Last year, the Department of Health and Human Services (DHHS) announced it plans and common policy approach to expanding public access to the results of scientific research funded by HHS agencies.
 Its operating divisions (Agency for Healthcare Research and Quality, Centers for Disease Control, Food and Drug Administration, and NIH) as well as the Assistant Secretary for Preparedness and Response will utilize NLM's PubMed Central as the common repository for its peer-reviewed publications and PubMed, a repository of citations, for the sharing of metadata.
 NLM's experience in developing these systems and related tools and engaging the health sciences library community in outreach will be essential to effective implementation of HSS-wide policies and improving compliance.

 Thank you again for the opportunity to present our views.
-As health sciences librarians who use NLM's products and services and as intermediaries who provide services to researchers, clinicians, and the public, we value and rely upon the high quality invaluable support and leadership that NLM provides in support of our nation's health professionals, educators, researchers, and the public.
+As health sciences librarians who use NLM's products and services, and as intermediaries who serve the information needs of researchers, clinicians, and the public, we value and rely upon the high quality resources, services, and leadership that NLM provides in support of our nation's health professionals, educators, researchers, and the public.
 As the needs of these audiences continue to evolve, we are confident that NLM's vision and understanding of the role of information, data, and technology will continue to fuel the development of just-in-time resources and tools that will keep our nation's health, biomedical, and scientific professionals at the forefront of health care, discovery, and innovation.

-We look forward to continuing this dialogue and supporting the Subcommittee's efforts to secure the highest possible funding level for NLM in FY16 and the years beyond to support the Library's mission and growing responsibilities.
-Information about NLM and its programs can be found at http://www.nlm.nih.gov.
+We look forward to continuing this dialogue and supporting the Subcommittee's efforts to secure the highest possible funding level for NLM in FY17 and the years beyond to support the Library's mission and growing responsibilities.